-A day in the life of Rebecca Clark, education leadership advisor, Rwanda
+A day in the life of Rebecca Clark, education leadership adviser, Rwanda

 I worked in thirty schools, visiting around three schools per day to help senior staff improve their planning, teacher development and lesson evaluation.

 Ultimately, a better education system creates more opportunities for Rwanda’s young people.

 Life as a volunteer